ibm-cloud-docs/power-iaas/system-migration.md

 ## Lab services
 {: #lab-services}

-[IBM Systems Lab Services](https://www.ibm.com/itinfrastructure/services/lab-services){: new_window}{: external} is available to assist you with resolving system, application, and database performance problems.
+[IBM Systems Lab Services](https://www.ibm.com/itinfrastructure/services/lab-services){: new_window}{: external} has service offerings available to assist you with resolving system, application, and database performance problems.
 Formal and informal training opportunities are also available where you can learn how to use performance tools and resolve issues on your own.
 If you need help with assessing the potential impact of a migration, benchmarking a system environment, or identifying ways to improve performance, contact [IBM Lab Services](mailto:ibmsls@us.ibm.com){: new_window}{: external}.